Florida Open Container Charge Attorneys

 The examples raised here show how room for officer discretion and interpretation of the law may impact drivers.
 If you have had an interaction with law enforcement that resulted in a citation or charge for an open container violation, even if the facts were not exactly like those described above, a defense lawyer may still be able to help.

-If you have an open container violation, speak to an experienced lawyer as soon as possible.
-Contact Meldon Law at (954) 334-1276 or online to schedule a free consultation and learn more.
+If you have an open container violation, speak to an experienced Florida open container attorney as soon as possible.
+Contact Meldon Law at 800-373-8000 or online to schedule a free consultation and learn more.